All Episodes

 And that's what gave pause to the court and gave pause to the civil libertarians.

-And remember, the liberals are all upset about this until they found out it was going to benefit Donald Trump, the unmasking scandal, and then they all went silent.
+And remember, the liberals were all upset about this until they found out it was going to benefit Donald Trump, the unmasking scandal.

 The ACLU, everybody went silent.

-But this is a serious issue, whether you're a Democrat or Republican, Americans have an assumption of privacy under the Constitution, and on an unmasking erodes that protection.
+Americans have an assumption of privacy under the Constitution, and an unmasking erodes that protection.

 And that is where all these top officials are there.

-At the end of the meeting, Sally Yates is stunned to hear that Obama had been fully briefed and up to speed on the unmasking and contents of the conversation with General Flynn and the soon-to-be counterpart of his.
+At the end of the meeting, Sally Yates is stunned to hear that Obama had been fully briefed and up to speed on the unmasking and contents of the conversation with General Flynn and this soon-to-be counterpart of his.

-But they but he was very clear.
+But he was very clear.

-He said, Look, I I think I talked to him, I just don't remember specifically if we talked about that, which would not be a lie.
+Just don't remember specifically if we talked about that, which would not be a lie.

 Right.

-They didn't think he was lying, he didn't think he was lying.
+They didn't think he was lying.

 So, you know, it's impossible to prosecute somebody for lying to the FBI when the agents themselves say he didn't lie.